 Hundreds of years ago, Hippocrates said that “all disease starts in the gut.”
 He may have been on to something.
 Your gut is the main control center for your immune system, affecting how your body defends itself and manages inflammation.
 This can affect your health in multiple ways.

 The microbiome of your digestive system is made up of trillions of microorganisms that live in your intestines.
-These microorganisms are involved in many bodily functions including digestion, metabolism, weight management, and immunity functions.
-Some research suggests that these microorganisms even play an important role in brain function and mental health.
+These microorganisms are involved in many bodily functions, including digestion, metabolism, weight management, immunity functions, and even brain functions.

 There are many foods that you can eat to help nourish your gut.
 Fermented or cultured foods are a source of healthy bacteria, while fiber provides food for the helpful microorganisms in your gut.
 Here are just a few foods that support gut health: